dieegomr/mapty-app/README.md

 <p>
 This is an application where the user can log their workouts by clicking on the map and filling out the form.
 It is possible to log two types of workouts: Running or Cycling.</p>
 <p>Mapty app is part of <a href="https://www.udemy.com/course/the-complete-javascript-course/?utm_source=adwords&utm_medium=udemyads&utm_campaign=WebDevelopment_v.PROF_la.EN_cc.BR_ti.8322&utm_content=deal4584&utm_term=_._ag_108455848694_._ad_467154447027_._kw__._de_c_._dm__._pl__._ti_dsa-774930035449_._li_1031586_._pd__._&matchtype=&gclid=CjwKCAjw14uVBhBEEiwAaufYx9TbRKLGzNDmGQA8PAaGk99qGom4VgQpkeWedZuxHN_Cs1e6m0LX0BoCUJQQAvD_BwE">"The complete JavaScript Course 2022: From Zero to Expert"</a>.</p>
-<p>The idea to build the website was to practice OOP (Object-Oriented Programming), geolocation, use of external libraries, consume of API and more.
+<p>The idea to build the website was to practice OOP (Object-Oriented Programming), geolocation, use of external libraries and more.
 </p>

 <p>